Amazing promotional video production

-It’s a good exercise to make a list of the key points to include in your video
+It’s a good exercise to make a list of the key differentiators to include in your video.

-- the information that'll make you look & feel different in the eyes of your customer.
+It shows how to systematically research the information you'll need to look & feel different in the eyes of your customer.

-Then back it up with a visual look & feel that serves your brand, using animation that makes you look a bit different.
+Back this up with a visual look & feel that serves your brand, using animation ideas that makes you look a bit different.

-This way you’ll get remembered by your target audience
+This is how you're remembered by your target audience

 - and remembered in a way that makes you stand out as the best choice for them.